TUXOV/hp-wmi-fan-and-backlight-control/README.md

 > ```

 ### GUI
-There's a gui for this driver, it's not feature complete.
+There's a gui for this driver.
 I plan to rewrite it when i have free time but it should be enough for now. see [victus-control](https://github.com/Vilez0/victus-control)

 ### Installation: